On Her Majesty's Secret Service (film): Music

-Barry and David also wrote two other songs for the film, both performed by Danish singer Nina.
+Barry and David also wrote two other songs for the film, both performed by Danish singer Nina van Pallandt.
 One, entitled "Do You Know How Christmas Trees Are Grown?", was featured in the film in several scenes.
 The other, "The More Things Change", was recorded by Nina at the same session but did not end up in the finished film.
 Instead, it appeared as the B-side of the UK single of "Do You Know How Christmas Trees Are Grown?" and an instrumental version of it appeared on John Barry's 1970 LP Ready When You Are J.B..

 The theme, "On Her Majesty's Secret Service", is used in the film as an action theme alternative to Monty Norman's "James Bond Theme", as with Barry's previous "007" themes.
 "On Her Majesty's Secret Service" was covered in 1997 by the British big beat group the Propellerheads for the Shaken and Stirred album.
 Barry's orchestrator Nic Raine recorded an arrangement of the escape from Piz Gloria sequence and it was featured as a theme in the trailers for the 2004 Pixar animated film directed by Brad Bird, The Incredibles.
 Barry was the first choice to do the score for The Incredibles.
 However, he declined to do the score, as he did not wish to duplicate the sound of his older work.